WalterTheCodeGuy/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  *Adapative website will work only on as many screens as its layouts are able to.
+Responsive designs are guaranteed to work well on any screen size.*

 2. Describe what it means to be mobile first vs desktop first.

+  *Mobile first designs are built for smaller screens then are modified to display on larger screens.
+Desktop first designs are built for the larger screens and are later modified to work on smaller screens.*

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  *It allows us to multiply by 10 to get our desired font-size.*

 4. How would you describe preprocessing to someone new to CSS?

+  *It is a program that lets you generate CSS from unique syntax.
+It allows you to use features that do not exist in vanilla CSS.
+The most common are mixin, nesting selector and inheritence selector.*

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  *Nesting is probably my favorite concept in preprocessing, it allows me to keep my code clean and organized.
+It all makes pretty good sense to me so nothing really gives me trouble.*

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.